awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-algorithm-images.md

 # Algorithm images<a name="ml-algorithm-images"></a>

- A SageMaker algorithm requires that the buyer bring their own data to train before it makes predictions\.
+ An Amazon SageMaker algorithm requires that the buyer bring their own data to train before it makes predictions\.

  An algorithm includes the following components:
 +  A training image stored in [Amazon ECR](http://aws.amazon.com/ecr/)
-+  An inference image stored in Amazon ECR
++  An inference image stored in Amazon Elastic Container Registry \(Amazon ECR\)

 **Note**
  For algorithm products, the training container generates model artifacts that are loaded into the inference container on model deployment\.

  The following is an overview of how buyers use an algorithm and its components:

 1. The buyer creates a training job with a compatible dataset and appropriate hyperparameter values\.
-Amazon SageMaker runs the training image and loads the training data and hyperparameters into the training container\.
-When the training job completes, the model artifacts located in **/opt/ml/model/** are compressed and copied out to the buyer’s [Amazon S3](http://aws.amazon.com/s3/) bucket\.
+SageMaker runs the training image and loads the training data and hyperparameters into the training container\.
+When the training job completes, the model artifacts located in `/opt/ml/model/` are compressed and copied to the buyer’s [Amazon S3](http://aws.amazon.com/s3/) bucket\.

 1. The buyer creates a model package with the model artifacts from the training stored in Amazon S3 and deploys the model\.
-SageMaker runs the inference image, extracts the compressed model artifacts, and loads the files into the inference container directory path **/opt/ml/model/** where it is consumed by the code that serves the inference\.
+SageMaker runs the inference image, extracts the compressed model artifacts, and loads the files into the inference container directory path `/opt/ml/model/` where it is consumed by the code that serves the inference\.

 1. Whether the model deploys as an endpoint or a batch transform job, SageMaker passes the data for inference on behalf of the buyer to the container via the container’s HTTP endpoint and returns the prediction results\.